monolayer/monorepo/packages/workloads/docs/guide/cron.md

 ### Compiled code

-Each `Cron` will be compiled to JavaScript as an ECMAScript module.
+Each `Cron` will be compiled to a single CommonJS file with bundled dependencies which can be run through a generated runner script.

 The exported code will be located in `.workloads/cron/${cron-file-name}`.